Azure-Samples/media-services-javascript-azure-media-player-timeline-markers-plugin/README.md

 # Media Services: Timeline Marker Plugin for Azure Media Player

-##Information
-Attributions:

-#Introduction
-This plugin adds small markers onto your timeline at the configured times.

 ## Getting Started
 Include the plugin CSS/javascript*after* the AMP script in the `<head>` of your html page: